Fraternity and Sorority Housing Policies

 - No use of explosive or incendiary materials on university property in connection with programs or activities may take place without the explicit permission of the Dean of Student Affairs and the Director of Environmental Health and Safety or their designated representatives.
 Failure to abide by this regulation will result in suspension of social and competitive privileges of the organization and/or individual violating the regulation.

-- No wire may be strung outside any living unit or any alterations made to any university residential building without the expressed permission of Housing and Dining Services.
+- No wire may be strung outside any living unit or any alterations made to any university residential building without the expressed permission of Housing Services.
 This includes satellite dishes, radio and television aerials.

-- No student or student organization may tap into utility lines, antenna wires or cable lines, in either residential facilities or campus buildings, without the expressed permission of Housing and Dining Services and/or Facilities Management Services.
+- No student or student organization may tap into utility lines, antenna wires or cable lines, in either residential facilities or campus buildings, without the expressed permission of Housing Services and/or Facilities Management Services.

 Lead Based Paint Disclosure